Japan unveils $708 billion in fresh stimulus with eye on post-COVID growth

 ($1 = 104.0200 yen)

-Reporting by Tetsushi Kajimoto and Leika Kihara; Additional reporting by Kaori Kaneko and Takaya Yamaguchi; Editing by Tom Hogue and Sam Holmes
+Reporting by Tetsushi Kajimoto and Leika Kihara; Additional reporting by Kaori Kaneko and Takaya Yamaguchi; Editing by Tom Hogue, Sam Holmes & Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.